-Report Date 18 December 2013 system and sent to the borrower at approximately day 15 and day 30.
+Report Date 1 May 2014 managed through the local branch.
+Automated, standard letters are generated through the servicing system and sent to the borrower at approximately day 15 and day 30.
 The Bank's internal rating system is used to monitor the loan including updates to the rating and helps to set the appropriate workout strategy.
 Once legal proceedings are initiated generally after a loan is officially classified as a default and all previous attempts at an out-of-court resolution have been exhausted.